allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 #### Core
 OpBox Core primary responsibility is serving page definitions for Frontend renderers.
-Moreover, Core provides an API to Admin app for pages management (creating, editing, publishing).
+Moreover, Core provides an API to OpBox Admin for pages management (creating, editing, publishing).

-Core is the only stateful service in OpBox family.
+Core is the only stateful service in the OpBox family.
 It stores pages definitions in MongoDB and box prototypes in Git (prototypes are explained below).

-Since Core is responsible for serving page definitions it’s also manages page routing and the most though work — fetching data from backend services.
+Since Core is responsible for serving page definitions it also manages the page routing and the most though work — fetching data from backend services.
 That’s the content to be injected into page boxes.

 We’ve put a lot of effort to make it well performing, fault-tolerant and asynchronous.
 Core is the only gateway for renderers to our internal services.

+**Box types** <br/>
-Every box has it's own prototype - a definition that describes what data box requires for render.
+Each Box has a type — it’s a definition that describes data parameters required by the box and also defines a list of named slots.
+Slot is a placeholder for embedding child boxes.
-We use ([json schema](http://json-schema.org/)) to validate our prototypes repository.
+We use ([JSON Schema](http://json-schema.org/)) to define parameter types.
-Core also stores data-source prototypes and custom data-types.

-Data-sources are our way to specify underlying microservices.
-These prototypes project service name, input parameters and custom data needed for service to be accessed.

-Data-types represents a data-source result object.
-We name and reuse those models for convenience.

-Here is an example of showcase box — along with it prototype and datatype that it uses.
+Here is an example of the showcase box — along with its type and the type of the data parameter that it uses.

-**showcase box prototype**
+Showcase box type:

 ```json
 {